rwieruch/blog_robinwieruch_content/blog/react-libraries/index.md

 # React and Immutable Data Structures

 Vanilla JavaScript gives you plenty of built-in tools to handle with data structures as if they are immutable.
 However, if you and your team feel the need to enforce immutable data structures, one of the most popular choices is [Immer](https://github.com/immerjs/immer).
 Personally I don't use it, but any time someone asks about immutability in JS, people will point it out.
+This can be coupled with redux or react hooks.

 # React Internationalizing